-- ✓ Emphasize the need to maintain a system of conveyance and treatment facilities that is responsive and compatible with the land use and environmental goals of the County. - ✓ Provide for public sewer in accord with the Board of Supervisors' approved sewer service area and the expansion of lines and plants consistent with other facility availability and land use development goals.
+- Emphasize the need to maintain a system of conveyance and treatment facilities that is responsive and compatible with the development and environmental goals of the County. - ✓ Provide public sewer in accord with the Board of Supervisor's approved sewer service area in support of the County's land use objectives.